Which European countries have COVID-19 border restrictions in place?

 Turkey — borders are opened

 Turkey has opened its border to foreign travellers, except for the land border with Iran.
-Arrivals may have to go through health checks.
+Arrivals may have to go through health checks, including temperature checks.

 UK — removed countries from travel corridors list